JailsonSousa/gobarber-react-native/README.md

 # GoBarber React Native
-mobile application created with react native in the bootcamp gostack
+Mobile application created with react native in the bootcamp gostack